-My entry point to the Indian tradition has been through Sri Aurobindo's work, and in this paper I've tried to give a faithful impression of Sri Aurobindo's ideas on knowledge in a language that is understandable and relevant for those who are engaged with contemporary psychology.
-In this attempt I've tried to stick as closely as possible to my own experience, and to be explicit about my philosophical presumptions and predilections.
-I'm aware that these different objectives are not fully compatible.
-The language of modern psychology is not really suitable to deal with the type of experiences on which Sri Aurobindo bases his ideas, and the limited nature of my own experience enables me to see and understand only a small corner of Sri Aurobindo's work.
-Still, I hope the result will be intriguing enough for the reader to give a serious thought to the ideas expressed in this paper and to turn for further clarification to Sri Aurobindo's own writings.
-The reader can safely presume that whatever is true in this paper is Sri Aurobindo's, and that whatever is not must be mine.32
+In this chapter I have tried to give a faithful impression of Sri Aurobindo's ideas on knowledge in a language that is understandable and relevant for those who are engaged with contemporary psychology.
+In this attempt I have tried to stick as closely as possible to my own experience, and to be explicit about my philosophical presumptions and predilections.
+I am aware that these different objectives are not fully compatible.
+The language of modern psychology is not really suitable to deal with the type of experiences on which Sri Aurobindo bases his ideas, and the limited nature of my own experience enables me to see and understand only a small corner of his work.
+Still, I hope the result will be intriguing enough for the reader to give a serious thought to the ideas expressed in this chapter and to turn for further clarification to Sri Aurobindo's own writings.
+The reader can safely presume that whatever is true in this paper is Sri Aurobindo's, and that whatever is not must be mine.28